 Tip #4: Keep Your Guard Up

 - Avoid raw meat, fish, shellfish and eggs.
 Just as in the U.S., you can get sick from undercooked, raw and contaminated foods and beverages.

 - Avoid raw produce, including salads, advises the FDA.
 This will reduce the possibility of coming in contact with fruits and vegetables that may have been rinsed with tap water and may be contaminated.
-However, thoroughly cooked produce, fruits with a thick, intact peel or covering you peel yourself (such as citrus fruits and bananas), well-cooked meat, poultry and fish, and dairy from large commercial dairies are considered safe by the FDA.
+However, thoroughly cooked produce; fruits with a thick, intact peel or a covering that you can peel yourself (such as citrus fruits and bananas); well-cooked meat, poultry and fish; and dairy from large commercial dairies are considered safe by the FDA.

 - Steer clear of food that has been sitting at room temperature.
 That falls within the temperature "danger zone" where bacteria thrive.
 This includes not eating from a buffet-style service, since food may not always be held at safe temperatures and can easily become mishandled.
 Stick to cold or hot foods instead.

 - If you have to ask, don’t drink it.
 A common question travelers ask when abroad: "Is the water safe?"
-The U.S. Food and Drug Administration, or FDA, recommends avoiding tap water, including cocktails, ice and water to brush your teeth.
+The U.S. Food and Drug Administration recommends avoiding tap water, including cocktails, ice and water to brush your teeth.
 Undrinkable tap water can be contaminated with amoebas, parasites and viruses including hepatitis.

-- Opt for drinks in manufacturer-sealed containers.
+- Choose drinks in manufacturer-sealed containers.
 For example, bottled or canned beverages and pasteurized dairy products.